amlight/kafka_napp/README.md

 # Features

 - Asynchronous Kafka producer with support for compression and acknowledgments.
-- Automatic Kafka topic creation if it does not exist.
+- Event listener for new KytosEvents, which then serializes and publishes events to Kafka.
-- Event listener for new switch connections, publishing events to Kafka.
+- Resilient Kafka client with automatic retries for connectivity issues.
-- Resilient Kafka admin client with automatic retries for connectivity issues.
+- Uses Main asyncio loop to handle asynchronous tasks serialization and publishing.
-- Threaded asyncio loop to handle asynchronous tasks without blocking Kytos.
+- Regex filtering logic to handle serialization permission easily and efficiently.
-- Graceful shutdown ensuring Kafka producer cleanup and event loop termination.
+- Endpoints to dynamically add, list, and remove serialization permissions.

 # Requirements